Disclosure: This post may contain affiliate links.

 This cucumber and tomato salad recipe has become a great addition to my recent low-carb eating plan that I’ve adopted in an effort to shed a few of those stay home/lock-down pounds that crept up on me this year.

 The salad is low carb and low-calorie, perfect as a side dish to grilled or roasted meals or fish, such as marinated beef or chicken kabobs, grilled salmon, or pork tenderloin.

 It is just soo good and definitely fits the low carb/low cal plan.
 I couldn’t NOT share it with you today!

-Want to give this yummy side salad a shot?
+Want to give this yummy cucumber and tomato salad a shot?
 These are the ingredients to add to your shopping list.
 (Printable recipe card with full ingredient list and instructions found at the bottom of the post.)